Last updated 07/31/2023

 - As applicable to the client or member, Tribal based practice standards: https://www.oregon.gov/OHA/HSD/AMH/Pages/EBP.aspx;

-Dentists providing Medicaid services shall be licensed to practice dentistry within the State of Oregon or within the contiguous area of Oregon and shall be enrolled as a Health Systems Division (Division) provider.
+- Dentists providing Medicaid services must be licensed to practice dentistry within the State of Oregon or within the contiguous area of Oregon and must be enrolled as provider with the Authority;

 See rule for requirements for providers billing behavioral health services.